MASILab/PreQual/README.md

   * Note that a combination of phase encoding axis and direction map to specific anatomical (i.e. APA, APP, etc.) directions based on the orientation of the image.
 So, for instance in a RAS image, an axis of j and direction of + map to APP.
 We infer the orientation of the image from the header of the NIFTI using nibabel tools and output the best anatomical phase encoding direction interpretation of the input direction in the PDF.

 * **readout\_time** is a non-negative number, the readout\_time parameter required by FSL’s eddy.
 The absolute value of this parameter is used to scale the estimated b0 field.
 Note a value of 0 indicates that the images are infinite bandwidth (i.e. no susceptibility distortion).
-See "Example Phase Encoding Schemes" below for more information.
+See [Examples](#examples) for more information.

-## Example Phase Encoding Schemes
+## Examples

 Here are some different example combinations of pe\_axis, pe\_dir, and readout\_time parameters and the corresponding FSL acquisition parameters lines: